Kentucky's Office of the State Entomologist History

-Inconsistencies and divergences in the administration of state laws and acceptance of other states certificates still existed, however, and this led to another regional meeting called by Forbes in January 1901.
-It was at this meeting that this group decided to organize as a society of official horticulture inspectors.
-This led to the establishment of the American Association of Horticultural Inspectors, which held its first meeting in Washington, D. C. in November 1901.
-Twenty-three persons were in attendance representing states in the eastern, central and southern regions and the USDA.
-In 1913, the American Association of Horticultural Inspectors became affiliated with the American Association of Economic Entomologists, and in 1916 became the Horticultural Inspection section of the American Association of Economic Entomologists.
+Even with these efforts, states still had different laws and didn’t always accept each other’s certificates.
+This led Forbes to call another meeting in January 1901.
+At this meeting, the group decided to form a society for official horticultural inspectors.
+This became the American Association of Horticultural Inspectors, which held its first meeting in Washington, D.C., in November 1901.
+Twenty-three people attended, representing states from the East, Central, and South, along with the USDA.
+In 1913, this group joined the American Association of Economic Entomologists, and in 1916 it became the Horticultural Inspection section of that organization.

 1881